MrMijagi/algorithm-drawings/README.md

 Now we call `graph` function:

 ```
-graph(nodes, connections, directed, x, y, tile_size, scale);
+graph(nodes, connections, directed, tile_size, scale);
 ```

-Nodes and connections are explained below; `directed` is flag which determines if graph is directed or not (not implemented yet; for now graphs are non directed only), `x` and `y` is the starting point of the grid, `tile_size` is size of one cell in the grid and scale determines how big node is inside the cell (`1` means diameter of the node is equal to `tile_size`).
+Where `directed` is flag which determines whether graph is directed or not (not implemented yet; for now graphs are non directed only), `tile_size` is size of one cell in the grid and `scale` determines how big node is inside the cell (`1` means diameter of the node is equal to `tile_size`).

-And the result:
+Example result:

 ![image](https://user-images.githubusercontent.com/45121219/112864443-18d61e80-90b8-11eb-9f44-115fed1ef580.png)